vakhrymchuk/dev-test/BUSROUTES.md

 ### Problem

 We are adding a new bus provider to our system.
-In order to implement a very specific requirement of this bus provider our system needs to be able to white list direct connections.
+In order to implement a very specific requirement of this bus provider our system needs to be able to filter direct connections.
 We have access to a weekly updated list of bus routes in form of a **bus route data file**.
 As this provider has a lot of long bus routes, we need to come up with a proper service to quickly answer if two given stations are connected by a bus route.